ndd21/PHYS281/docs/gravity.md

 ## A "Particle" in The Earth’s Gravitational Field

 To start off with, we want to simulate the trajectory of a particle in a cannonball-like trajectory close to the surface of the Earth.
-We need to bear in mind from the start that we are going to want to create a simulation that is easily extendable to the more general case where the acceleration due to gravity is not constant and may depend on other bodies involved in the simulation.
-It would be easy to forget this and just write a simulation that can only simulate the parabolic trajectories of a particle close to the surface of the Earth, but with a bit of thought we can save a lot of time later on.
+You may want to bear in mind from the start that ultimately we are going to want to create a simulation that is extendible to the more general case where the acceleration due to gravity is not constant and may depend on other bodies involved in the simulation.
+You should initially write a simulation that can simulate the parabolic trajectories of a particle close to the surface of the Earth, but a bit of thought on how this might been extendible to a more general case could save a lot of time later on.

 For simplicity, our simulation can be considered initially to be in 2 dimensions: the $x$-direction which is parallel to the ground, and the $y$-direction which is perpendicular to the ground.
 We are